The Heart of Heal Better

 The Climbers

-This is who we are, and how we climb.
+Who we are, and how we climb.

-Because this isn’t just our work.
-This is who we are.
+Because this isn’t just what we do.

 We address the root cause, not just the symptom.